How To Change ECR Passport To Non-ECR (2023)

 Change ECR Passport To Non-ECR

 Currently, all passports are issued non-ECR by default.
-The practice of stamping Non-ECR (previously ECNR) has been discontinued.
+The practice of stamping non-ECR (previously ECNR) has been discontinued.
 So if you don’t see “Emigration Check Required” in your passport, it is non-ECR (Emigration Check Not Required).

 Qualification for Non-ECR category